Halo Infinite Maps List | All Halo Infinite Multiplayer Maps

 Halo Infinite Maps: Bazaar

-This map was part of the initial technical preview event, meaning plenty of players have already experienced the urban action.
+This map was part of the initial technical preview event, meaning plenty of players had already experienced the urban action come Infinite's launch.
 Inspired by the parts of the Halo 2 campaign that saw Master Chief traversing the African megalopolis of New Mombasa, Bazaar takes place in a large open market area.